Magna International Software Engineer Salary in Germany | €53.1K-€79.8K+ | Levels.fyi

 The median Software Engineer compensation in Germany package at Magna International totals €79.8K per year.
-View the base salary, stock, and bonus breakdowns for Magna International's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Magna International's total compensation packages.
 Last updated: 10/1/2025

 Company